Today, we’re reviewing the Concept2 Model E rowing machine. Officially, it’s been renamed the “RowErg with Tall Legs”.

 The most popular HRM is the Polar H7 or the new Polar H10 Heart Rate Sensor.
 If you have another heart rate monitor just make sure it’s Bluetooth Smart and ANT+ compatible.

-The Model E is USB Flash Drive compatible.
-This allows you to save all your workout data, favorite workout setups, and transfer the data to different Concept2 rowing machines or computers.
+The Model E rowing machine is USB Flash Drive compatible.
+This allows you to save all your workout data, and favorite workout setups, and transfer the data to different Concept2 indoor rowing machines or computers.

 The workout data stored on the flash drive can be uploaded to Concept2’s online logbook from the PM5 to your PC or MAC.
 You can also use third-party software programs while your PM5 is connected to your computer to further analyze workout data.